The partial K function: Partial function

+The partial $K$ function can then be defined from the partial $C$ function using the same relationship as in \cref{eq:c2k}, replacing $C_{XY}$ with $C_{XY\pred Z}$, but retaining the same intensities $\intensity{X}$ and $\intensity{Y}$.
+Keeping these intensities corresponds to a certain choice of centring for the residual processes, but we will see that this provides a natural interpretation of the partial statistics in terms of residual processes in \cref{sec:partial:interpretation}.
+Similarly, the partial pair correlation function using \cref{eq:c2g}, and partial $L$ function using \cref{eq:k2l}.
+If $X$ and $Y$ are independent of $Z$, then $\Kfunc{XY\pred Z}(r) = \Kfunc{XY}(r)$, so the partial $K$ function reduces to the usual $K$ function, as we would expect (both when $X=Y$ and when $X\neq Y$).

-However, since the residual processes are not necessarily positive (from \cref{eq:residualprocess}), the partial $K$ function does not need to be positive nor increasing.
+The partial $K$ function is not guaranteed to be positive nor increasing.
 If the partial $K$ function is negative, then the partial $L$ function is not real-valued, as the $L$ function square roots the $K$ function.
 Therefore, we will replace the $L$ function with a signed version, so that instead

 where $\mathrm{sgn}$ is the sign function.
 For the $K$ function, the signed $L$ function is the usual $L$ function, as the $K$ function is always non-negative.